digicatapult/sqnc-hyproof-api/scripts/basic-demo.md

 In order to be able to reproduce the steps described in this document, you first need to have the three persona testnet operational using `docker-compose`.

-Use the following command to build and run the 3-persona testnet from the root directory of `dscp-hyproof-api`:
+Use the following command to build and run the 3-persona testnet from the root directory of `sqnc-hyproof-api`:

 ```sh
 docker-compose -f docker-compose-3-persona.yml up --build -d